fruitstudios/linkit/README.md

 * Phone numbers
 * Custom URLs

-Additionally you can:
+And it plays really nicely with Matrix!

+Field settings allow you to:

-* Configure which each elements each field can link too.
+* Configure what elements each field can link too.
 * Set which entry/asset sources are avaiable to each field.
-* Optionally set your own custom link text.
+* Allow fields to set custom link text.
-* Optionally set links to open in new window.
+* Allow fields to set links to open in new window.

-And it plays really nicely with Matrix!

 ## Installation